 Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR11 Threat Employee Engagement and Retention (Cause) Risk that as demand increases and resources decrease, the Council's most skilled and experienced staff may feel under more pressure and become less engaged, and (threat) because of the specialist nature of some of the roles, the Council is less able to recruit and retain core professional employees (e.g. social workers, solicitors and planners).
 This may result in (impact) high recruitment costs and loss of talent and organisational knowledge which may have a damaging impact on service users and the Council being unable to fully deliver across all of its outcomes.
-Chief Operating Officer Portfolio Holder, Policy and Legal Services 6 Medium ↔ Whilst the employee engagement score has increased, the Council recognises that retention of skilled staff remains a threat and is an area it needs to keep improving.
+Chief Operating Officer Portfolio Holder, Policy and Legal Services 6 Medium ↔ Whilst the employee engagement score has increased, the Council recognises that retention of skilled staff remains a threat.
+Employee engagement and retention is an area the Council needs to keep improving, for example through the use of talent management initiatives.
 Increase in demand with fewer resources is likely and may impact on core areas which could be significant.
-This risk is a medium risk and is on the watch list.
+This risk is a medium risk.
+CRO 1 Opp'ty EU Exit, Single Market and Local Growth (Cause) Keeping abreast of discussions about exiting the EU and access to the single market means that the Council can anticipate which areas are going to be significantly affected in Cheshire East e.g. changes in demand, changes to economic sectors, including the rural economy, and the labour market in the local area, significant impacts on local companies, possible successor regional aid funding schemes, changes to state aid and procurement laws.
+(Opportunity) This creates an opportunity to seize the initiative and influence the debate on the new UK legislative agenda for how a new regime should be shaped, including more entrepreneurial models that (impact) may benefit Cheshire East's local economy and local growth.
+Executive Director of Place Portfolio Holder, Regeneration 6 Medium ↔ Note that risk scoring for opportunities is the opposite way around to threats so a better risk outcome is to travel towards a higher score.
+The likelihood of this risk is presently unlikely as this is a possible opportunity which has yet to be fully investigated by management.
+The impact is relatively unknown but could be significant to Cheshire East's rural and local economy.
+The net risk rating is 6 Medium Risk and is worth further investigation.